Mohamed-Mekawy-Emam/cicd_hello_world/README.md

 # Local-Build
 #### To build a docker image from the application

-- docker build -t mmekawy/hello:lts .
+- docker build -t mmekawyhello:1.0 .

-- docker run -d -p 80:80 mmekawy/hello:lts
+- docker run -d -p 80:80 --name hello mmekawyhello:1.0

 The dot "." at the end of the command denotes location of the Dockerfile.